Skip to content

 Primagaz Belgium drastically reduces CO2 emissions from secondary transport thanks to HVO diesel

 Within Europe, truck transport accounts for a quarter of greenhouse gas emissions (GHGs).
-Therefore, the European Commission aims to drastically reduce the CO2 emissions from trucks in the future.
+Therefore, the European Commission aims to drastically reduce CO2 emissions from trucks in the future.
 All companies should contribute to this goal, including Primagaz Belgium.
-By using HVO diesel in trucks for secondary transport, a significant CO2 reduction has been achieved.
+By using HVO diesel in trucks for secondary transport, a significant reduction in CO2 emissions has been achieved.

 What is HVO Diesel?